cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/approaches-to-building-a-cloud-foundation.md

 <!-- unsupported block type: embed -->

-The Cloud Foundation Maturity model can help practioners achieve a consistent set of capabilities across all cloud platforms by explicitly defining the capabilities as building blocks and providing visibility into their implementation maturity across platforms.
-Furthermore, the **Scope** (see [What is a Building Block](./what-is-a-building-block.md)) of building blocks allows cloud foundation teams to identify the core capabilities that the organization should implement with a multi-cloud perspective vs. those capabilities that should be individually designed implemented for each platform (platform and landing zone scopes).
+The Cloud Foundation Maturity model can help practitioners achieve a consistent set of capabilities across all cloud platforms by explicitly defining the capabilities and providing visibility into their implementation maturity across platforms.
+Furthermore, the **Scope** of a capability (see [What is a Capability](./what-is-a-capability.md)) allows cloud foundation teams to identify the core capabilities that the organization should implement with a multi-cloud perspective vs. those capabilities that should be individually designed implemented for each platform (platform and landing zone scopes).

 ### Advantages and Disadvantages